Club News 2015:

 Shrivenham are recruiting!

-Any interested new players please either turn up at the first session, or contact a club member.
+Any interested new players please either turn up at to indoor nets, or contact a club member.
 Or come to the event below...

 Annual Draw / Quiz Night / Signing-On evening: